JGCRI/gcam-doc/user-guide.md

 ## 2. <a name="gcam-quickstart">GCAM Quickstart</a>

 This section provides a brief introduction on how to use the GCAM Model and view model data using the GCAM model interface.
 The instructions in this Quickstart guide should work with a GCAM distribution release that has been downloaded and uncompressed to your local machine.

+**Warning:** For GCAM 5.1 computational requirements have increased significantly.
+A GCAM model simulation will utilize over 8 GB of system RAM and storing the full results of the simulation will take around 2 GB of disk space per scenario.

 ### 2.1.
 Running a reference case scenario